luke-chapman/espanol-encuentro/README.md

 # espanol-encuentro

-*espanol-encuentro* lets you build and query a dictionary from one language to another, e.g. from Spanish to English.
+*espanol-encuentro* lets you build and query a dictionary from Spanish to English.
 It's intended as a tool to help you grow your vocabulary in a foreign language.
-A secondary purpose of *espanol-encuentro* is as a demonstration of the Python programming language for beginners.
+A secondary purpose is to demonstrate the Python programming language for beginners.

 ## Installation
 ### Beginner user
-*For those unfamiliar with 'git' and 'virtual environments'*
+*For those unfamiliar with 'git' and 'virtual environments', there is a simplified version of this app contained within a single file you can use*

 1. Install *Python* on your computer: https://www.python.org/downloads/
 2. Download this file *example.py* onto your computer: https://github.com/luke-chapman/espanol-encuentro/blob/master/example.py